Trikonasana (Triangle Pose) – Steps & Benefits

 - Trikonasana, the triangle pose, strengthens the pelvic area and tones the reproductive organs.

-- Regular practice of trikonasana will help reduce waistline.
+- Regular practice of trikonasana will help reduce the waistline.

 - This asana increases both physical and mental stability.